smebberson/scottmebberson.com/contents/posts/index.md

 title: scottmebberson.com posts
 template: post-index.jade

-# Posts

-The regular posts on my website.
+A bunch of regular posts that I make on my site.
+More blog style...